apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the operational actions needed to interoperate with the component
+<p>LifecycleActions defines the operational actions that needed to interoperate with the component
 service and processes for lifecycle management.
-This field is immutable.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 <tr>